Feed Tomorrow Week

 Three teams of beyond 3:30 after-school program students competed in a culinary competition to close out our feed tomorrow week.
 Students had been preparing since September.
 The finalists cooked for a panel of judges, including chefs, “foodies” and media.
 Prizes were given for 1st, 2nd and 3rd place.

 Members of the Toronto District School Board’s (TDSB) Nutrition Services Team provided Ontario Apples in return for donations towards student nutrition.
-Team members visited sites on the following dates:

 See highlights from Feed Tomorrow Week